TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

    so that the uniconf writes parameters to HW.
 See `EnetEstApp_setAdminControlList` of the `est_init.c` for yang configuration.

-   Note
-   The network interface `tilld0` is default network interface name, name of network interface can be changed by changing default Mac port configured for the example.
+   \note The network interface `tilld0` is the default network interface name, name of network interface can be changed by changing the default MAC port configured for the example.

 # Build Enet TSN EST Example